-Adjust your wanted level with this handy command - setting it to zero resets your current amount of wantedness.
+Adjust your wanted level with this handy command - setting it to zero resets removes your wanted level completely.

 player.setav speedmult ###

-Want to run like Uwe Boll after a night on the vindaloo?
+Want to run like The Flash?
 Set this number to anything more than 100 to speed up movement.

 Go straight to your quest target.

-Target the thing you want to kill, type this command and they'll fall over in a very dead manner.
-We wish the command was "Laputan Machine", though.
+Look at the thing you want to kill, open the console, click on the target, and type this command.
+They'll fall over in a very dead manner.

 Lists every single console command.
 We've put this further down the list because we want you to actually read this article.